 - Snowmobile trailers often require additional space for parking compared to regular vehicles.

-- In rural areas, parking lots and designated trailer parking areas may be limited, requiring thoughtful parking arrangements to avoid congestion.
-Drivers have to get used to loading drive in back with a trailer.
+- In rural areas, parking lots and designated trailer parking areas may be limited, so plan to avoid congestion.
+Drivers have to get used to loading the drive in the back with a trailer.

 Community Impact